 We’ve just written about why you should be blogging on your business website, but now for the what and the how…

-- Avoid Keyword Stuffing: Don’t overdo it with the keywords.
-If you mention it too many times, that’s called keyword stuffing.
+- Avoid Keyword Stuffing: Following on from point 3, remember not to overdo it with the keywords.
+If you mention a keyword too many times, that’s called keyword stuffing.
 Write naturally, write for humans, have a conversational style, or whatever best suits your brand and tone of voice.
 If you’ve tried to squeeze your keyword in too many times it may look unnatural and be a bit odd to read – you’re writing for humans first, search engines second.

-- Add images: Even just one will do.
-Make sure it’s appropriate and relevant, eye catching, on brand, in keeping with the style of your other images.
-Make sure it’s not too big though, uploading 5MB photographs to your website will actually slow it down so you’ll be working against your best interests and not for them.
+- Add images: Even just one image will do.
+Make sure the image appropriate and relevant, eye catching, on brand, in keeping with the style of other images on your website.
+Make sure the image is not too big though, uploading 5MB photographs to your website will actually slow it down so create images that are the correct dimensions and optimise them so that they remain a good quality but a smaller file size.
+Try using Compressor.io for individual images or the Imagify plugin if you’re on a WordPress website.

 - Expertise, Authority and Trust: Write with all the natural expertise and authority that you have about your profession.
 You’re a subject matter expert, you really know your stuff, so let that flow.
 You’re conveying to your audience that you’re “the one” so let that come naturally, don’t force it.
 Your expertise and the way you come across to your audience should also ultimately generate trust.
 Every so often people who work for the search engines may actually manually evaluate your website content, so make it the very best and really show off your Expertise, Authority and Trust or E-A-T as Google will be looking for.

 - How long?
 (Has this been going on?): A common question we hear at Clever Marketing is “How many words should I write in my blog?”
 As with all things in SEO – it depends.
 You really need to write enough to really get your point across and in good quality too.
 Short blogs can be seen as a bit “spammy” so you want to make sure you’re better than that.
 The absolute bare minimum has always been touted as 300 words.
-There are studies that show the best ranking blog posts, that are authoritative and expert again, tend to run in at over 1,000 words.
-This all depends on what you’re writing about, how much time you’ve got and what you’re trying to achieve.
+There are studies that show the best ranking blog posts, which are both authoritative and convey expertise, tend to run in at over 1,000 words.
+However, this word count depends on what you’re writing about, how much time you’ve got, what you’re trying to achieve and obviously the depth of knowledge you possess within the field.
 You really need to make your efforts pay dividends, so create the very best blog post that you can and, if it does run for over 1,000 words then that’s great, you’ve got a better chance of ranking and getting traffic than your competitors who write the least they can.

 Hopefully these blog writing tips should be enough to get you started with creating blogs for your website.
 Once you’ve started though, make sure you blog regularly – your audience will expect it and the search engines will crawl your site regularly.